Disclaimer: I don't own Merlin

 With a gasp, a very befuddled Morgan le Fay awoke, her sightless eyes burning a vivid gold.

 Morgan closed her eyes and reopened them slowly.
 They faded back to their normal hazel.
 Her dreary canopy curtained around her, letting in what little moonlight she allowed, exactly as it had been when she fell asleep.

 Unlike most of her prophetic nightmares, that had not been a dream of the future.
 The girl in the dream had her old, flowing locks, that so many had once admired.
 Morgan's once-raven hair was flushed with gray, a side-effect to aging she hadn't bothered to amend.

 Still, the dream wasn't of the past either.
-Morgan remembered the days of Emrys's pathetic attempts to help her with vivid clarity, and that was most definitely not in the sequence of events.
+Morgan remembered the days of Emrys's pathetic attempts to help her with vivid clarity, and that had most definitely not been in the sequence of events.
 Back then, the foolish man never would have been so brazen.